-2. Runner-up & Best Budget: SHOWA Atlas Glove
+2. Runner-up, Best Budget: SHOWA Atlas Gloves

-The rubber coating on the palm does not wear off easily and gives good traction helpful when handling roofing materials.
+The rubber coating on the palm does not wear off easily and gives good traction, helpful when handling roofing materials.

-When they get dirty, you can easily wash them in the machine.
-They won’t get damaged and the rubber coating will not peel off even after a powerful wash.
+When they get dirty, you can easily wash them in the washing machine.
+They won’t get damaged and the rubber coating will not peel off.

 × Be aware: they are not cut-resistant and don’t offer impact protection!